stanleyfok/nextjs-template/README.md

 ## Highlights

-- a project skeleton on [Nextjs](https://github.com/zeit/next.js/) SSR supported React framework
+- a project skeleton on [Next.js](https://github.com/zeit/next.js/) SSR supported React framework
 - with eslint setup with rules from airbnb-base and react/recommended
-- integrated with express.js
+- integrated with express, with i18n and compression middlewares
-- use redux architecture
+- demonstrate using redux in Next.js
 - use [axios](https://www.npmjs.com/package/axios) for HTTP client
 - use [next-route](https://www.npmjs.com/package/next-routes) for dynamic routes
 - use of scss and bootstrap